sguox002/leetcode/leetcode-all.md

 ## trie
-trie is essentially the n-arry tree. generally used for prefix or suffix string. bits are often using trie for xor, and...
+trie is essentially the n-arry tree. generally used for prefix or suffix string. bits are often using trie for xor, and... trie is important since it is the base data structure for recommendation system such as google search, amazon recommendation et al.

 <<-208	Implement Trie (Prefix Tree)    		50.9%	Medium	->>
 <<-211	Design Add and Search Words Data Structure    		39.2%	Medium	->>